Nymble

 animation (frame-based and procedural)

-deployment to the app store
+app store deployment

-implementing analytics tracking
+level progression analytics tracking

 player-driven iteration